richierich113/AirBnB_clone/README.md

-In this project, we will be developing the console for our airbnb project.
-This console will be written in Python3 and will be used for communication between our webapp, static content, databases, and filesystem.
+In this project, I worked on developing a console for an AirBnB project.
+The console is written in Python3 and used for communication as needed.
+It works like a shell program with builtin custom commands.

-#🏃 Getting Started
+#Getting Started
 Ubuntu 14.04 LTS - Operating system reqd.

 GCC 4.8.4 - Compiler used

-#⚠️ Prerequisites
+#Prerequisites

 Must have git installed